 Discussing these reflections and stories with peers would probably be a useful exercise.

-Given our investigation in the first two phases of our design thinking process, it’s obvious that our learners need more knowledge of feedback than what they have, so we need to provide it.
-Empathising with our audience should have helped us understand the existing knowledge gaps and how we might fill them.
+Let’s assume that from our investigation in the first two phases of our design thinking process, it’s obvious that our learners need more knowledge of feedback than what they have, so we need to provide it.
+Empathising with our audience helped us understand the existing knowledge gaps and how we might fill them.

 We need to consider what knowledge they need and when they need it in their learning journey to help them take each next step as they travel across the feedback skills gap.
 For example, they will need to know what good feedback looks like, how to prepare to give feedback, how to setup a feedback session, how to establish appropriate rapport, what could go wrong and how to fix it, and how to follow up.